Coronavirus Whistleblowers and Qui Tam: Reporting Fraud and Misconduct on Public Health and Safety Violations

-The most powerful law covering Coronavirus whistleblowing is the qui tam provisions of the False Claims Act.
+The most powerful law covering Coronavirus whistleblowing are the qui tam provisions of the False Claims Act.
 This law is applicable due to the billions of dollars in federal funding that has been (and will be) allocated to fight the Coronavirus, and the massive federal spending on health programs such as Medicaid and Medicare.
 State and local government employees are covered under protections in the First Amendment (freedom of speech) and may also have coverage under state laws, including special state laws for healthcare workers.
 Private sector employees can primarily find coverage under the False Claims Act or under various state whistleblower laws or common law.
 The Whistleblower Protection Act covers most federal employees, while most federal employees within the Public Health Service are covered under the military whistleblower law.
-Report Fraud Here

-Why is the False Claims Act potentially the best law to ensure integrity and ethics in all government-supported programs fighting Coronavirus?
+Why is the False Claims Act potentially the best law to ensure integrity and ethics in all government supported programs fighting Coronavirus?

 The False Claims Act is the most powerful and successful whistleblower law.
 It has a strong anti-retaliation provision, and whistleblowers can qualify for monetary rewards.
 The Act covers fraud in all federal government (and most state government) procurement and spending.